 - Other pregnancy related medical conditions

 - Military or Veteran Status

 These are all “protected categories” under California state law and many are protected under federal law as well.

 Have you suffered employment discrimination at work?
 You do not have to put up with the unfair treatment.
 The attorneys at SLF have years of experience successfully fighting against discrimination in the workplace and advocating for worker's rights.

 If you believe you have been treated differently because you are a member of a protected category listed above, contact our office to see how we can help.

 HOW DO I PROVE DISCRIMINATION?

-But direct evidence in today's workplaces is rare.
-You may also prove discrimination through circumstantial evidence.
-Generally, to do so you must show that you were treated differently than a similarly situated employee who is not in your protected class.
-For example, imagine a scenario where you and a coworker applied for a promotion, and you were more qualified but the other individual - not of your same race, sex, national origin etc. - got the promotion over you.
-In that case, you could prove discrimination if your employer could not articulate a legitimate, non-discriminatory reason for promoting the other person, or if you could show that your employer's stated reason for not promoting you was false.
+Take, for example, a scenario where you and a less-qualified co-worker applied for a promotion, but the less-qualified co-worker - not of your same race, sex, national origin, etc. - got the promotion over you.
+You may have circumstantial evidence of discrimination if: 1) your employer could not articulate a legitimate, non-discriminatory reason for promoting the co-worker over you; or 2) you could show that your employer's stated reason for not promoting you was false.

-Your first step should be to work through your supervisor or human resources department.
-If possible, you should also keep a diary of events as they occur and get the names of witnesses that can verify what happened.
+You should also keep a diary of events as they occur and, if possible, get the names of witnesses who can verify what happened.
 If your employer fails to take corrective action or if the offending conduct continues, you may have a case.
-An attorney at The Sampath Law Firm can review your situation and discuss your legal options.
-Contact our office for a free initial consultation.
+An attorney at SLF can review your situation and discuss your legal rights and options.
+Contact us for an initial consultation.